bigno78/random-benchmarks/integer-parsing/README.md

 This passed my simple tests and I was proud of how quickly I came up with a working solution.
 However, a bit later when I was investigating the performance difference between this implementation and `from_chars` I took a peek at the microsoft c++ standard library and their overflow handling was quite different.
 That made me go back to my own solution and turns out it doesn't work at all.

-If `res` is a reasonably large value and we multiply it by 10 the result most likely overflows multiple times and it is basically lottery where it lands.
+If `res` is a reasonably large value and we multiply it by 10 the result most likely wraps around multiple times and it is basically lottery where it lands - it could be larger then before or smaller the before, but no one knows which.
 So I needed something better.
 Thankfully, I already had something better - the standard library way of handling overflows.
 Which looks something like this:

 ```cpp
 constexpr size_t max_val = size_t(-1);